ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/resiliency-design.md

 Store database backups in [cross-region Cloud Object Storage](/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints#endpoints-geo) to enable recovery of historical data in the DR site if a regional outage occurs.

-Note that web, app, or database server backups are not needed since the entire web application is deployed in standby in the DR region and database contents are replicated asynchronously to the DR site as specified in the [High availability design](#91-high-availability-design) and [Disaster recovery design](#_Disaster_Recovery_Design) sections.
+Web, app, or database server backups are not needed since the entire web application is deployed in standby in the DR region and database contents are replicated asynchronously to the DR site as specified in the [High availability design](#91-high-availability-design) and [Disaster recovery design](#_Disaster_Recovery_Design) sections.

 ## Disaster recovery design
 {: #dr-design}

 The web app cross-region resiliency pattern deploys a 3-tier web architecture across two regions following an active-standby architecture.
-The active-standby with hot DR site approach, described in [VPC Resiliency on IBM Cloud](/docs/vpc-resiliency), is used to support web applications with RPO\<=15 mins and RTO\<=1-hour requirements.
+The active-standby with hot DR site approach, described in [IBM Cloud VPC resiliency](/docs/vpc-resiliency), is used to support web applications with RPO\<=15 mins and RTO\<=1-hour requirements.

 The web, app, and database tiers are deployed in each region as specified in the [High availability design section](#91-high-availability-design).
 The Cloud Internet Service is configured as a global load balancer with health checks to monitor the availability of the web application and route traffic to the DR region when needed.